-It’s not that elementary students can do close reading – they need close reading.
+It’s not that elementary students can do close reading – they need to do close reading.

 For more detailed teaching strategies, read here: Close Reading for Elementary Students

 Close reading for elementary students and intermediate students should provide scaffolding for reading skills.
-Young readers gain little from worksheets that ask recall questions.
+Young readers can gain very little from worksheets that merely ask recall questions.

 Close reading resources need to provide open-ended prompts.
 Students are required to think, reflect, reread, and write.
 This is the process that will build long-term reading results!

 Great readers clarify words and phrases.
 They think about connections they can make to the text.
 They make inferences from details in the texts, and they analyze the text.
 Close reading can develop these skills.